Saritasa/create-react-app/packages/confusing-browser-globals/README.md

 # confusing-browser-globals

+**This package will be frozen then Facebook ends work on CRAv2, cause it's originally a part of CRAv2**

 A curated list of browser globals that commonly cause confusion and are not recommended to use without an explicit `window.` qualifier.

 ## Motivation